Tararua District: Demographics

-Of those at least 15 years old, 1,431 (10.2%) people had a bachelor or higher degree, and 3,897 (27.7%) people had no formal qualifications.
-The median income was $26,300, compared with $31,800 nationally.
-1,374 people (9.8%) earned over $70,000 compared to 17.2% nationally.
-The employment status of those at least 15 was that 6,459 (45.9%) people were employed full-time, 2,298 (16.3%) were part-time, and 567 (4.0%) were unemployed.
+Of those at least 15 years old, 1,407 (9.4%) people had a bachelor's or higher degree, 8,724 (58.5%) had a post-high school certificate or diploma, and 4,401 (29.5%) people exclusively held high school qualifications.
+The median income was $33,600, compared with $41,500 nationally.
+888 people (5.9%) earned over $100,000 compared to 12.1% nationally.
+The employment status of those at least 15 was that 7,002 (46.9%) people were employed full-time, 2,100 (14.1%) were part-time, and 420 (2.8%) were unemployed.

-"Forty-Mile Bush"
+"Seventy Mile Bush"

-When Europeans settled the area, it was almost entirely forested and was called "Forty-Mile Bush".
+When Europeans settled the area, it was almost entirely forested and was called "Seventy Mile Bush".
 Industrious clearance has made it a busy pastoral district, although the region close to the Pacific coast is still sparsely populated.
 The original name lives on in that of the local National Provincial Championship rugby union team, Wairarapa-Bush.

 Economy

 Agriculture is the district's main industry.
 Other industries include textiles, food processing, and retailing.
 Commercial forestry is expected to become more important to the district's economy in the next few years.